VANCOUVER – A three-alarm fire completely destroyed Crestline Elementary School in Vancouver early Sunday morning.

 Officials said the blaze broke out around 3:17 a.m. at the school on Southeast 7th Street, which quickly ripped through the building rendering it a complete loss.

 Firefighters from Vancouver and Portland battled the blaze that burned well into late Sunday morning.
-One firefighter was reportedly injured while battling the blaze and was treated and released.
+One firefighter was reportedly injured and was treated and released.

 There were no reports of any other injuries.

 Teachers and some 500 students are without a school and district officials said there will be no school on Monday.
 They will be meeting soon to come up with a long-term plan for getting students back in school.